LegendaryB/SkiaCheck/README.md

 ## Contributions

 __Contributions are always welcome!__
-When you send us a pull request with changes, improvements or bugfixes please make sure to use our pull request template.
+When you send me a pull request with changes, improvements or bugfixes please make sure to use the pull request template.

-We want to have all information regarding the pull request at a glance.
+I want to have all information regarding the pull request at a glance.

 ## License